 We recommend installing the My Apps Secure Sign-in Extension.
 This browser extension makes it easy to gather the SAML request and SAML response information that you need to resolve issues with single sign-on.
 In case you can't install the extension, this article shows you how to resolve issues both with and without the extension installed.

 To download and install the My Apps Secure Sign-in Extension, use one of the following links.

 Steps in this article may vary slightly based on the portal you start from.

 Test SAML-based single sign-on

-To test SAML-based single sign-on between Azure AD and a target application:
+To test SAML-based single sign-on between Microsoft Entra ID and a target application:

 To open the SAML-based single sign-on testing experience, go to Test single sign-on (step 5).
 If the Test button is greyed out, you need to fill out and save the required attributes first in the Basic SAML Configuration section.

-In the Test single sign-on blade, use your corporate credentials to sign in to the target application.
+In the Test single sign-on page, use your corporate credentials to sign in to the target application.
 You can sign in as the current user or as a different user.
-If you sign in as a different user, a prompt will ask you to authenticate.
+If you sign in as a different user, a prompt asks you to authenticate.

 If you're successfully signed in, the test has passed.
-In this case, Azure AD issued a SAML response token to the application.
+In this case, Microsoft Entra ID issued a SAML response token to the application.
 The application used the SAML token to successfully sign you in.

 If you have an error on the company sign-in page or the application's page, use one of the next sections to resolve the error.